thanamn/me-when-i/README.md

 # "Me When I": A Serious Cultural and Theoretical Analysis of Incomplete Memes

 **⚠️ Disclaimer: This is just a practice project where I'm trying to write like an academic about a meme I made.
-It's not a real thesis, obviously!**
+It's not a real thesis, obviously!
+Highly assisted by AI.**

 So I made this terrible, absurdist Tim Cook meme that literally only me and my friend know about: